mak626/auto-mailer/README.md

 # Auto Mailer

-Parses data in events csv, matches and verified it to the corresponding pdf, then groups it by email and sends it.
+Parses data in events csv, matches and verifies it to the corresponding pdf, then groups it by email and sends it.

 ## Pre Config Files